Officers

 Vote 411, Chris Symons

 Chris Symons moved with her husband to North Charleston in 2016 after living in western Pennsylvania for 20 years.
 She has a degree in Finance from Gannon University, Computer Programming certificate from Carnegie Technology Education and Data Analysis certificate from John Hopkins University.
 Over the years, she has worked as an accountant for a rural Credit Union, data analyst, software engineer and manager for a top 10 Mutual Fund manager and most recently as a data engineer for a social good Saas company.
-Since moving to the Charleston area, she has volunteered with My Sister's House, the Low Country Food Bank, Planned Parenthood of South Atlantic and is currently a creek watcher through a partnership between SCORE\Clemson and the Charleston Waterkeeper.
+Since moving to the Charleston area, she has volunteered with My Sister's House, the Lowcountry Food Bank, Planned Parenthood of South Atlantic and is currently a creek watcher through a partnership between SCORE\Clemson and the Charleston Waterkeeper.

-Voters Service Co-Directors, Judy Manning and Kathy Bennett
+Voters Service Co-Director, Kathy Bennett

 Kathy Bennett was born in Washington DC - not the Maryland or Virginia suburbs, but the District of Columbia.
 She watched her mother work for various political campaigns, both presidential and local, including Home Rule, and was proud when her parents and grandmother voted for the first time in 1964 when district residents were granted the right to vote as part of the Voting Rights Act.